 Work on the Seminary, including landscaping was completed by the end of April, 2007.
 The move of faculty offices of the Departments of Art, Music, and Theatre/Dance was completed mid-summer, 2007.
 Fall classes began in the Seminary Building Aug.
 20, 2007.
-The University Board of Regents met for the first time in the new Seminary Building May 11, 2007, to officially name various venues on the campus including The Earl and Margie Holland School of Visual and Performing Arts, the Donald C. Bedell Peformance Hall, the Rosemary Berkel and Harry L. Crisp II Southeast Missouri Regional Museum, the John and Betty Glenn Convocation Center, the Wendy Kurka Rust Flexible Theatre and the Robert F. and Gertrude L. Shuck Music Recital Hall.
+The University Board of Regents met for the first time in the new Seminary Building May 11, 2007, to officially name various venues on the campus including The Earl and Margie Holland College of Arts and Media, the Donald C. Bedell Peformance Hall, the Rosemary Berkel and Harry L. Crisp II Southeast Missouri Regional Museum, the Wendy Kurka Rust Flexible Theatre and the Robert F. and Gertrude L. Shuck Music Recital Hall.

 A grand opening of the entire facility, including the University Museum, was held Oct.
 23, 2007, to coincide with Homecoming.
 Special speakers at the celebration included Missouri Lt.
-Gov. Peter Kinder, U.S. Rep. Jo Ann Emerson, University President Kenneth W. Dobbins, the Very Rev. James Swift, C.M., Provincial Superior of the Congregation of Mission Midwest Province, former Board of Regents President Donald L.Dickerson, Student Regent Leni Fluegge, Dr. Gary L. Miller, associate dean of the School of Visual and Performing Arts, Cape Girardeau Mayor Jay Knudtson, current Board of Regents President Brad Bedell, Kathy Swain, chair of the Missouri Coordinating Board for Higher Education, and Albert M. Spradling III, vice president of the Board of Regents.
+Gov. Peter Kinder, U.S. Rep. Jo Ann Emerson, University President Kenneth W. Dobbins, the Very Rev. James Swift, C.M., Provincial Superior of the Congregation of Mission Midwest Province, former Board of Regents President Donald L.Dickerson, Student Regent Leni Fluegge, Dr. Gary L. Miller, associate dean of the College of Arts and Media, Cape Girardeau Mayor Jay Knudtson, current Board of Regents President Brad Bedell, Kathy Swain, chair of the Missouri Coordinating Board for Higher Education, and Albert M. Spradling III, vice president of the Board of Regents.